Language Models Are Capable of Metacognitive Monitoring and Control of Their Internal Activations: Introduction

-A significant methodological gap in understanding LLM metacognition is the lack of methods to directly probe and quantify their ability to monitor and control their internal neural activations.
-While prior research has explored metacognitive-like behaviors in LLMs, such as expressing confidence \citep{wang2025decoupling,tian2023just,xiong2023can} or engaging in self-reflection \citep{zhou2024metacognitive}, these studies often rely on behavioral outputs rather than directly probing the underlying neural processes.
-This emphasis on verbalized responses makes it difficult to disentangle first-order task-related computations from potential second-order monitoring mechanisms within the models.
-This study, in contrast, aims to answer the critical question: can we systematically quantify LLMs' metacognitive ability to report and control their internal neural activations?
-More specifically, can LLMs accurately monitor subtle variations in their neural activations of arbitrarily selected neurons, mechanisms, or feature directions in their neural spaces?
-And why can LLMs report some intermediate steps but not others, despite both types playing essential roles in computations and behavior?
-Answering these questions requires a novel experimental approach that can directly probe whether LLMs can access their internal neural activations, moving beyond indirect behavioral proxies.
+A significant methodological gap in understanding LLM metacognition is the lack of methods to directly probe and quantify \footnote{Our goal is not to prove or disprove the existence of ``metacognition'' in its full philosophical sense.} their ability to monitor and control their internal activations.
+While prior research has explored metacognitive-like behaviors in LLMs, such as expressing confidence \citep{wang2025decoupling,tian2023just,xiong2023can} or engaging in self-reflection \citep{zhou2024metacognitive}, these studies rely on behavioral outputs rather than directly probing underlying neural processes.
+Consequently, it remains unclear whether these behaviors arise from genuine second-order metacognitive mechanisms or merely spurious correlations in the training data.
+We tackle this question by operationalizing metacognition in LLMs through their abilities to report and control their internal activations.
+Specifically, can LLMs accurately monitor subtle variations in the activations of a neuron or a feature in their neural spaces?
+Another question of interest is why LLMs can report some intermediate steps but not others, despite both types playing essential roles in computations and behavior.
+Answering these questions requires a novel experimental approach that can directly probe whether LLMs can access their internal activations, moving beyond indirect behavioral proxies.